 Intrusive Logging Practices

 Since they don’t earn money through subscriptions, free providers often collect your sensitive data and sell it to third parties for additional revenue.
-This is the case with many free providers that offer unlimited bandwidth and somewhat decent performance, such as Hola VPN.
+This is the case with many free providers that offer unlimited data and somewhat decent performance, such as Hola VPN (you know this one for sure).

 Frequent IP and DNS Leaks